LiamNugget/AI_Job_Applier/README.md

 ## Overview

-An intelligent, self-learning automation tool that finds and fills job application forms directly on company websites.
-The system automatically recognizes and adapts to new input fields, learning from past interactions to handle increasingly diverse form variations.
+This project is a self-learning automation tool that can find and fill job application forms directly on company websites.
+The goal is to reduce repetitive manual form-filling by allowing the system to recognize and adapt to new input fields automatically.

-Designed as a personal assistant and research tool - not for large-scale scraping or automated mass applications.
+Over time, the bot learns how to handle more form variations by remembering how similar fields were filled in the past.
+It is designed as a personal assistant or research tool, not for large-scale scraping or automated mass applications.

----

 ## Core Concept

 1. Detects and analyzes input fields on career or job application pages
 2. Reads each field's attributes (label, placeholder, name, etc.)
 3. Matches these attributes to known categories (e.g. "Name", "Email", "Upload CV")
-4. Prompts for decisions when encountering unknown fields (skip, fill, or custom response)
+4. When encountering an unknown field, prompts for a decision (skip, fill, or custom response)
-5. Stores new rules for future use
+5. Stores the new rule for future use
-6. Learns over time, improving accuracy with each site visited
+6. Learns over time, improving accuracy with each site it visits

----

 ## Key Features